nasqueron/operations/README.md

 Services are organized in roles and units.

 * Roles: a role is a goal a service accomplishes (e.g. mailserver, paas-docker)
-* Units: an unit is a component needed to achieve this goal (e.g. an userland software collection, a nginx server)
+* Units: a unit is a component needed to achieve this goal (e.g. an userland software collection, a nginx server)

 Directories follow `roles/<role>/<unit>`.

-If configuration files for an unit should be stored, a subfolder `files` is created at unit level.
+If configuration files for a unit should be stored, a subfolder `files` is created at unit level.

 The `pillar/ ` folder contains data about Eglide users,